Configure DataSource JMX monitoring

 add-mon-rolesitem so that the new role could invoke all operations on the MBean.

-Note: There mustn’t be any spaces in the comma-separated list of roles:
+Do not include spaces in the comma-separated list of roles.
+Write

 Example 4: Reducing access permissions

 guestrole's access to the operations on the MBean with Object Name

 guestrole to be able to invoke this MBean’s